Wondering if the Pitbull Pug mix is the right pet for you? Then you have come to the right place!

 However, this isn’t always justified as proven by the American Temperament Test Society who found they have a gentle nature with the Labrador being the only breed of dog to rank higher.

 The Pitbull is friendly towards everyone, including children, and make poor guard dogs as a result, although they do react to real threats.

 They can, though, be aggressive towards other dogs and animals due to their fighting past and high prey drive.
-This trait requires careful consideration before deciding on a Pitbull Pug mix as well as the possibility of their locking jaws with a powerful bite.
+This trait requires careful consideration before deciding on a Pitbull Pug mix as well as the possibility of their powerful bite.

 In contrast, the cute Pug has a big personality packed into a little body who follow their owners around like their shadow.

 Although they possess a stubborn streak, they show no signs of aggression and regarded as the clowns of the dog world!

 Both the Pitbull and Pug are intelligent breeds, so your Pitbull Pug mix is likely to be extremely smart as well as loyal, loving, playful and affectionate.